TTC Executive and Leadership Team

 Leadership Overview

-TTC has 7 executives leading key functions including strategy, operations, technology, marketing, people, and administration.
+TTC has 7 executives leading key functions including strategy, operations, information technology, marketing, human resources, and administration.

 Driven by continuous expansion, TTC is committed to meeting the growing needs of the Greater Toronto Area with an extensive network of subways, streetcars, and buses, alongside specialized accessible transportation services.